-The VacuFlush[®] Head consists of a vitreous china bowl, vacuum pump with tank, and a holding tank.
-To operate the head, the head and freshwater switches on the DC panel must be in the "on" position.
-This provides power to the vacuum pump, and pressurizes the freshwater system.
+The VacuFlush® Head consists of a vitreous china bowl, vacuum pump with tank, and a holding tank.
+To operate the head, the head and freshwater switches must be in the "on" position.
+The head switch is located on the DC panel and provides power to the vacuum pump.
+The freshwater switch is located on the helm switch panel and pressurizes the freshwater system.
 Since this unit uses freshwater, it is not necessary to open a seacock prior to use.
-Instructions on the operation of your VacuFlush[®] head are as follows:
+Instructions on the operation of your VacuFlush® head are as follows:

-- 1. Verify that the switches on the DC panel are in the "on" position. - 2.
+- 1. Verify that the switches on the DC panel and helm switch panel are in the "on" position. - 2.
 To add water prior to flushing, raise the flush lever on the bowl until the desired level is reached. - 3.
 To flush, depress the flush lever swiftly until contents clear the bowl.
 A sharp popping noise is normal when the vacuum seal is broken and flushing begins.
-Be sure to hold the lever down for 3 seconds.
+Be sure to hold the lever down for 3 seconds